foobnix/LibreraReader/docs/wiki/faq/how-to-transfer-text-from-browser/index.md

 * Select Librera from the drop down list of programs

 * Select in which reading mode You want to view the transmitted text from the browser.
-By placing the checkbox on "remember choice" all subsequent texts transferred from the browser will be opened in the type of reading you have chosen.
+By placing the checkbox on "remember selection" all subsequent texts transferred from the browser will be opened in the type of reading you have chosen.

 ||||
 |-|-|-|